christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 Diagonal paths is fixed.
 Tree barriers dont render properly I think it is svg issues, but it could be my math issues too.

+To fix the tree bounds issue, I think I need to
+- When checking is wall neighbour I need to check not just distance to point but if distance + radius to the point
+- This solution above doesnt really work that well

 ## back to pathing to food

 Now that this is done, the ai paths to a bush properly.